Approved TMDL Alternatives

 Following questions in 2004 over the condition of Falls Lake, DWR began more intensive sampling for use support assessment.
 A Falls Lake Technical Advisory Committee (TAC) was formed in July 2005 to assist DWR with the review and modification of the monitoring strategy and developing levels of confidence for decision making associated with the monitoring and lake modeling activities.
 The field study was completed in fall 2007.
 Based on water quality data collected between 2002 and 2006, Falls Lake was listed as impaired for chlorophyll a on the draft NC 2008 303(d) list.
 The portion of the lake above I-85 was also listed as impaired for turbidity.

-The Falls Lake Rules were adopted in January 2011 to acheive water quality standards in the lake by reducing the amount of pollution entering upstream.
+The Falls Lake Rules were adopted in January 2011 to achieve water quality standards in the lake by reducing the amount of pollution entering upstream.
 The rules are a staged nutrient management strategy designed to reduce nutrient discharges to the lake from various sources, including stormwater runoff from new and existing development, wastewater treatment plants and agriculture.
 Falls Lake was placed into category 4b in 2012.

 Hominy Creek - Neuse River Basin